-- Once the application is approved, an invoice is sent to the candidate for articling associate and program fees for the Introductory Course. - On receipt of these fees, course material is distributed in PDF format via e-mail.
-Since the sizes of the files are large, candidates are requested to use a commercial e-mail address to receive course material. - Candidates are requested to allow at least two weeks for processing of course material.
+- Once the application is approved, an invoice is sent to the candidate for articling associate and program fees for the Introductory Course. - On receipt of these fees, course material will be made available on our learning platform D2L. - Candidates are requested to allow at least two weeks for processing of course material.

 The Core Knowledge Course and Applied Knowledge Course are offered online.
-Candidates will receive access codes to a third party Captus website with links to relevant and helpful documents and websites, as well as assignments for downloading.
+Candidates will receive access to our learning platform D2L with links to relevant and helpful documents and websites, as well as assignments for downloading.